friedrichg/moinmoin-openshift-example/README.md

 EddyRespondek's version doesn't work.
-This is an attempt to fix it
+This is an attempt to fix it *DONE*

+Now I am trying to make it work with 1.8.8

 ---------------------------
 MoinMoin on OpenShift